 Members of the Armed Forces receive many different types of pay and allowances.
-Some are includible in gross income while others are excludable from gross income.
-Includible items are subject to tax and must be reported on your tax return.
-Excludable items are not subject to tax, but may have to be shown on your tax return.
+Some are included in gross income while others are excluded from gross income.
+Included items are subject to tax and must be reported on your tax return.
+Excluded items are not subject to tax, but may have to be shown on your tax return.

-For information on the exclusion of pay for service in a combat zone and other tax benefits for combat zone participants, see Combat Zone Exclusion on page 5 and Extension of Deadline on page 17.
+For information on the exclusion of pay for service in a combat zone and other tax benefits for combat zone participants, see Combat Zone Exclusion and Extension of Deadline, later.

-Includible Items
+Included Items

-These items are includible in gross income, unless the pay is for service in a combat zone.
+These items are included in gross income, unless the pay is for service in a combat zone.